Only spoilers from Season Two are marked. Proceed with caution.

 - Blackmail: An unusual example, in that he essentially offers to blackmail himself.
 He offers Joe a video recording of his involvement in a frat brother's death in college, in exchange for his freedom.

 - Hate Sink: Benji is as Joe describes: "Everything that is wrong with America".
 He's over-privileged, vain, pretentious and the way he talks about Beck sounds outright misogynistic.
 That's all before we find out he got away with manslaughter.

 - Hipster: From his fashion choices, Soapbox Sadie tendencies, and interest in being cool he's a typical New York hipster.

 - Imaginary Love Triangle: Is shocked that Joe considers him a romantic rival, considering he sees Beck as a hookup at most.

-- The Junkie: Uses heroin and a number of other drugs, and goes through detox while kidnapped by Joe.
+- The Junkie: Uses heroin and a number of other drugs, and goes through an uwilling detox while kidnapped by Joe.

 - Millionaire Playboy: Beck isn't the only girl on his radar.